 Get the latest from TODAY

-Strolling for 20 minutes in a natural setting restores people’s attention and leads to a greater sense of family togetherness and closeness, a small study recently published in the journal Children, Youth and Environments found.
+Strolling for 20 minutes in a natural setting restores people’s attention and leads to a greater sense of family togetherness and closeness, a small study published in the journal Children, Youth and Environments found.

 The research involved mother-daughter pairs, but the authors theorized the results would be similar for other combinations of family members.